How To Upcycle China Plates With A Ryobi Rotary Tool

-I was very excited when Ryobi gifted me with a cordless rotary tool as I was genuinely thinking of buying one.
-The tool hasn’t disappointed and I used to upcycle China plates into mini trees.
+I was very excited when Ryobi gifted me with a cordless rotary tool as I genuinely thought of buying one.
+The tool hasn't disappointed me, and I used to upcycle China plates into mini trees.

 This time though I wanted to cut the China plates into a specific shape for a fun Christmas decoration.
-The Ryobi rotary tool certainly delivered with this upcycle, it was surprisingly easy to cut and upcycle china plates with it.
+The Ryobi rotary tool certainly delivered with this upcycle; it was surprisingly easy to cut and upcycle china plates.

-Even though Ryobi gifted me the tool I was under no obligation to post about it.
-The craft is completely my own creation and Ryobi had no control over the content.
+#gifted: Even though Ryobi gifted me the tool I was under no obligation to post about it.
+The craft is my own creation, and Ryobi had no control over the content.

 What You Need To Upcycle China Plates